cosmos/cosmos-sdk/docs/building-modules/messages-and-queries.md

 This way of defining messages is deprecated and using [`Msg` services](#msg-services) should be prefered.

-Legacy Amino `Msg`s can be defined as regular `struct`.
+Legacy `Msg`s can be defined as protobuf messages.
 The `message`'s definition usually includes a list of parameters needed to process the message that will be provided by end-users when they want to create a new transaction containing said `message`.

 The `Msg` is typically accompanied by a standard constructor function, that is called from one of the [module's interface](./module-interfaces.md). `message`s also need to implement the [`Msg`] interface:

 +++ https://github.com/cosmos/cosmos-sdk/blob/4a1b2fba43b1052ca162b3a1e0b6db6db9c26656/types/tx_msg.go#L10-L33

-It contains the following methods:
+It extends `proto.Message` and contains the following methods:

 - `Route() string`: Name of the route for this message.
 Typically all `message`s in a module have the same route, which is most often the module's name.
 - `Type() string`: Type of the message, used primarly in [events](../core/events.md).
 This should return a message-specific `string`, typically the denomination of the message itself.